 When Should You Use Pre Out vs Line Out

 When Should You Use Line Out: Use line out when you want to feed an amplifier with a volume knob on it.

 When Should You Use Pre Out: Use pre out when you want to feed a power amplifier (with no volume knob).
 In this case, the pre out is used for volume control.
 You can also use it with a regular amplifier but you would need to keep your pre-out high.

 Pre Out: Pre out or ‘subwoofer pre out’ is a very common household audio connection type that is meant to connect to an AV receiver to a powered amplifier or subwoofer.

 It produces a variable signal and so adjusting the volume control adjusts the output signal level since a power amp is normally a fixed gain device.

-On the other hand, line out, alternatively known as ‘audio out’ or ‘sound out’ is an audio connection type which allows external speakers to be connected.
+Line Out: On the other hand, line out, alternatively known as ‘audio out’ or ‘sound out’ is an audio connection type that allows external speakers to be connected.

 It is normally a fixed voltage signal that is unaffected by the volume control.